afs/rdf-delta/docs/use-cases.md

 * add a new log item to head of the log
 * read log entries

-so a log has no branches (theer is only one head of the log at any one time and only one item can be added to the head to create a new head).
+so a log has no branches (there is only one head of the log at any one time and only one item can be added to the head to create a new head).
 A log is linear list of operations in the time order they were performed.